How to Know You’re Having Sex with a Narcissist

 Sex with a narcissist might be the best sex you’ve ever had.

-“Wait”, you’re probably thinking, “how can a partner wanting to give me lots of orgasms be a bad thing?”
-It’s not inherently bad, but with sex, with a narcissist, the focus on pleasuring their partner becomes about proving their own greatness rather than making your partner happy.
+“Wait”, you’re probably thinking, “How can a partner wanting to give me lots of orgasms be a bad thing?”
+It’s not inherently bad, but with sex, with a narcissist, the focus on pleasuring their partner becomes about proving their own greatness rather than making their partner happy.

-A narcissist partner might even want to keep going after you’ve said you’re satisfied and may gloat about how many times they made you come.
+A narcissistic partner might even want to keep going after you’ve said you’re satisfied and may gloat about how many times they made you come.

 3. Sex is all about them